 Podunk Songwriters – Official Rules & Guidelines

 The Podunk Bluegrass Songwriting Contest (PBSC) is open to those whose primary source of income (50% or more) is not derived from songwriting or publishing.
 Income from performing gigs is not songwriting income.
-Writers who have won First place for three consecutive years in this contest are restricted from entering again for the next five years following their most recent win.
+Writers who have won First place for two consecutive years in this contest are restricted from entering again for the next three years following their most recent win.
 Co-writers are subject to the same eligibility requirements as the named entrant.

 BLUEGRASS GENRE GUIDELINES

 Bluegrass is a style of acoustic music that originated in the 1940s when Bill Monroe, Lester Flatt, and Earl Scruggs combined elements of country/western, gospel, and blues music with the British, Irish, and Scottish music of their Appalachian mountain heritage.
 It is played most commonly on the mandolin, fiddle, five-string banjo, six-string guitar, and upright bass, but the resonator guitar (“Dobro”), harmonica, and electric bass are also found in bluegrass.
 Percussion is not generally used, with the insistent rhythm being a result of the interplay of the stringed instruments.
 Bluegrass music is often called “that high lonesome sound” but it includes a wide range of lively instrumentals, sweet ballads in three-part harmony, soulful a cappella gospel quartets, and up-tempo love songs.

 a) One completed entry form per song (photocopy acceptable).